 When you have the chance to stroll the streets of Chiang Mai, you should stop by a stall to enjoy traditional Thai Khao Kha Moo.
 A plate filled with rice, chunks of pork, and boiled eggs will give you an instant energy boost.

 The rich flavor and gentle sweetness of pork leg cooked in broth with various spices will make it hard for you to stop eating.
 The freshly boiled eggs will blend with the soft rice grains and delicious pieces of meat that leave you wanting more.

 Chinese cuisine has a profound influence on this food.
 In Thailand, you can enjoy khao kha moo at Bang Wa, Mo Mi, Sam Yan, and Phlapphla restaurants to get the best taste.

 18. Khao Niaow Ma Muang – Thai Mango Sticky Rice

-The list of Thai dessert recipes that you should try when coming to Thailand must have Kao Niaow Ma Muang.
+The list of must-try desserts when coming to Thailand have to include Kao Niaow Ma Muang.
 This is a traditional food with a combination of mango and sticky rice.
 As strange as it sounds, its flavors will surprise you.